-- We are currently, and may be in the future, party to lawsuits and other claims. - Our use and other processing of personal information and other data is subject to laws and obligations relating to privacy and data protection. - We pay or collect sales taxes in all jurisdictions which require such taxes. - Failure to comply with applicable laws or regulations may subject us to fines, penalties, loss of licensure, registration, facility closures or other governmental enforcement action. - Application of existing tax laws, rules or regulations are subject to interpretation by taxing authorities. - Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited. - If our internal control over financial reporting or our disclosure controls and procedures are not effective, we may not be able to accurately report our financial results, prevent fraud or file our periodic reports in a timely manner, which may cause investors to lose confidence in our reported financial information.
+- We are currently, and may be in the future, party to lawsuits and other claims.

+- Our use and other processing of personal information and other data is subject to laws and obligations relating to privacy and data protection. - We pay or collect sales taxes in all jurisdictions which require such taxes. - Failure to comply with applicable laws or regulations may subject us to fines, penalties, loss of licensure, registration, facility closures or other governmental enforcement action. - Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited. - If our internal control over financial reporting or our disclosure controls and procedures are not effective, we may not be able to accurately report our financial results, prevent fraud or file our periodic reports in a timely manner, which may cause investors to lose confidence in our reported financial information.